 Onto realizing that the opportunity to improve the conversion was huge, so they rebuilt the mobile web using PWA technology, which led to several positive results: Time spent is up by 40% compared to the previous mobile web, user-generated ad revenue is up 44% and core engagements are up 60%

-Yummly is the smart cooking discovery platform that learns individual’s taste, nutrition needs, skill level and more to recommend personalized recipes, shopping list and one-hour grocery delivery.
+Yummly is the smart cooking discovery platform that learns an individual’s taste, nutrition needs, skill level and more to recommend personalized recipes, shopping list, and one-hour grocery delivery.
 Along with its native Android & iOS app, Yummly is also available on web browsers as a PWA.
-Much like its native presence, The Yummly PWA offer a search engine for food, cooking and recipes.
+Much like its native presence, The Yummly PWA offers a search engine for food, cooking, and recipes.
 It allows users to search from more than one million recipes, sourced from top food sites, niche blogs or local food brands.
-The search results can be filtered by ingredient, diet, allergy, nutrition, price, cuisine, time, taste, meal courses and more.
+Moreover, the search results can be filtered by ingredient, diet, allergy, nutrition, price, cuisine, time, taste, meal courses and more.